3-Day Douro Valley Itinerary Without a Car (From Pinhao)

 We had a lovely dinner here our first night in Pinhao (Credit: Cozinha de Clara)

-Cozinha de Clara is an excellent winery restaurant located in Quinta de la Rosa, about a 20-minute walk from Pinhao.
+Cozinha de Clara is a fabulous winery restaurant located in Quinta de la Rosa, about a 20-minute walk from Pinhao.

 Chargrilled Iberian black pork paired with velvety truffle-infused mashed potatoes